appbaseio/Docs/src/v3.0/search/use-cases.md

 ### Combining queries/filters

+1. _"Give me all the products which.."_

+ - has brand "Apple" or "Samsung".

+Let's take a very complex case,

-_"Give me all the products which.."_
+2. _"Give me all the products which.."_

  - are mobile phones
  _and_